 CAROL Hark!
 The Herald Angels Sing (CW 61)

 We celebrate the gift of Christ Jesus to rescue this world from sin and death, to bring ultimate meaning into our lives.
-The well-known hymn emphasizes this rescue with these words: peace, reconciled, righteousness, life, healing, second birth.
+The well-known hymn emphasizes our rescue with these words: peace, reconciled, righteousness, life, healing, second birth.

 Hark!
 The herald angels sing, Christ, by highest heav’n adored,